 Let’s go through each DAW so you can figure out if any of them suit your needs.

-Cubase is one of the most popular DAWs for audio recording and editing.
+Cubase has been one of the most popular DAWs for audio recording and editing for many years.
 If you plan on mainly recording live instruments, it’s one of the top choices to consider.

 Cubase is good for beginners as it is easy to understand while still providing a great range of tools.

 Cubase is currently in version 12 and is a mature DAW that has been refined over the years.
 The layout has been refreshed over older versions and is now much easier to use.